 7 KPIs for Search Engine Optimisation

 One of the most frequent questions we get asked here at Varn is “How should I be measuring the success of my SEO efforts?”
-It is a good question as there are so many different metrics that can be used and every website or business has different measurements that matter.
+It is a good question as there are so many different metrics that can be used, and every website or business will find they have different measurements that matter.

 Make sure you are measuring the important data that is linked to bottom line business performance rather than just looking at the overall numbers

-So here we will run through seven of the most common KPIs (key performance indicators) that could help you to accurately define and track your SEO progress against your objectives.
+Here we will run through seven of the most common key performance indicators (KPIs) that can help you to accurately define and track your SEO progress against your business objectives.

-5) Conversion rate.
-This could be conversion of visitors to buy online, make an enquiry, sign up for a trial, download software – whatever action it is you want visitors to your site to perform – and is a simple calculation of what percentage of the total audience converted.
+Conversions include customers buying online, making an enquiry, signing up for a trial, downloading software – whatever action it is you want visitors to your site to perform – and the conversion rate is a simple calculation of what percentage of the total audience converted.
 If you delve deeper and break your conversion rate down by keyword traffic you will have a strong KPI for keyword analysis.